TrudAX/denistrunin-blog/src/posts/forceliterals-forcePlaceholders/index.md

 excerpt: "Index hint is a new feature announced in D365FO PU23.
 When do we need it and what is the performance overhead of others alternatives."
 ---

-The idea to write this post came after a discussion of the new PU23 feature “Enabling index hints in X++ again”
+The idea to wri_te this post came after a discussion of the new PU23 feature “Enabling index hints in X++ again”

 <https://docs.microsoft.com/en-us/dynamics365/unified-operations/fin-and-ops/get-started/whats-new-platform-update-23#enabling-index-hints-in-x-again>